22 Leading Social Media Platforms For 2024 (Ranked By Monthly Active Users)

 So, you don’t necessarily need to focus on just one—it’s a good idea to cast a wide net and build your social media presence on multiple networks in tandem.

 You can use these social media scheduler tools to help with that.
 You might also want to check out these social media contest apps.
-And remember, social media is just one of many marketing channels you might want to invest in.

 Sources